Your local GP practice

 - your current practice has taken steps to remove you from its list.

 You have the right to change practice without giving a reason, but it is helpful if you notify the practice that you are leaving.
 You can approach another practice and apply to join its list of patients.
 When you are accepted by a new practice, your medical records will be transferred across.

 All patients in the borough can access a GP or nurse appointment in the evening, at weekend and a bank holiday at the extended hours ‘hubs’.

-Hub appointments are available Monday to Friday 6.30pm to 9.00pm, Saturday 8.00am to 6pm, Sunday 10am to 1pm and Bank Holiday as Saturdays.
+Hub appointments are available Monday to Friday 6.30pm to 9.00pm, Saturday and bank holidays 8.00am to 6pm, and Sunday 10am to 1pm.

 For more information, please visit the CCG's There for You web page.
 Answers to frequently asked questions about extended hours access to local GP and nurse services can be found by following the link, here.

 If you are not satisfied with the GP or NHS service you have received or you feel that standards have not been met, please contact the Patient Advice and Liaison Service (PALS).

 You don't always have to see your GP for medical advice and treatment; your local pharmacy might be able to help instead.